shamanthi-rajagopal/shamanthi-rajagopal/README.md

 ## About Me:
 Hey 👋, I'm ✨ Shamanthi Rajagopal ✨ and I'm a _Computer Engineering Student @ the University of Waterloo_.
-I love learning new concepts and building projects with a cool, creative, and personalized flare to them ☄️!
+I love learning new concepts and building projects with a cool, creative, and personalized flare to them ☄️! <br>
-<br><br>
 <br>Learn more about me @ [shamanthi-rajagopal.com](https://shamanthi-rajagopal.com/).<br>

 ## Interested In & Currently Learning About: